Bachelor of Commerce - Hotel and Tourism Management Major

 How you’ll grow

-- With lectures, tutorials and field trips from both guest experts from the hotel and tourism industry as well as Lincoln University’s own specialists.
+- Experience lectures, tutorials and field trips from both guest experts from the hotel and tourism industry as well as Lincoln University’s own specialists

-- Supplemented by practical work experience (post-secondary school) in New Zealand or overseas.
+- Gain practical work experience alongside your studies, either in New Zealand or overseas

-- By being trained to be a resourceful critical thinker, innovator and problem-solver.
+- Receive training to become a resourceful critical thinker, innovator and problem-solver

-- By graduating with the knowledge and experience to make an impact in a rapidly regrowing industry anywhere in the world.
+- Graduate with the knowledge and experience to make an impact in a rapidly regrowing industry, anywhere in the world

 Career opportunities